 Among all the pumpkin spice goodies that pop up this time of year (like Sourdough Pumpkin Cake), desserts featuring apples are especially popular in the fall when apples are at their peak.

-Apple pie may be the most popular apple dessert there is, especially at Thanksgiving time.
-But let's not overlook the simple Apple Crisp (known as Apple Crumble in the UK).
+Apple pies may be the most popular apple dessert there is, especially at Thanksgiving time, followed by apple tarts.
+But let's not overlook the easy Apple Crisp recipe (known as Apple Crumble in the UK).
 It's a cinch to make and just as tasty!

 An old fashioned apple crisp recipe is easier to make than apple pies — there are no pesky pie crusts to trip you up.
 You just make the apple filling, mix together a simple crumble topping and bake.
 It's as simple as that!

-For the filling, you'll need apples (a good combination of sweet and tart apples work best), brown sugar, a flavorful liquid, flour, melted butter, spices, and salt.
+Apples: A good combination of sweet and tart apples work best.
 Buy enough apples to yield two pounds of peeled, cored and sliced apples (about nine cups when you’re done).
+See the FAQs below for tips on the best apples to use.

-Get creative with the liquid in the filling, just be sure to choose something that will complement the apples and cinnamon.
-Rum gives a sweet and spicy kick (it's what gives Daiquiris and Grogs cocktails their distinctive flavor), and the alcohol cooks out while baking.
+Flavorful liquid: Get creative with the liquid in the filling, just be sure to choose something that will complement the apples and cinnamon.
+Rum gives a sweet and spicy kick, and the alcohol cooks out while baking.
 You can also use bourbon, hard or straight apple cider, or just apple juice.
 You can even use water in a pinch.

 How to make an easy apple crisp